FlankMe/monthly-seasonality/README.md

 # monthly-seasonality
-A rudimentary template for detecting monthly seasonality in (financial) time series
+A template for detecting monthly seasonality in (financial) time series

-It is also the supporting code of my blog post
+Please refer to my blog post for more http://swapsball.net/testing-for-seasonality
-http://swapsball.net/testing-for-seasonality